 The moment I press the shutter is the culmination of days and weeks of hard planning and work.
 From exposures of a few milliseconds to several hours, light from my subjects reaches the emulsion and triggers chemicals reactions that record a brief moment in the history of the landscape.

 Carrying a medium format film system to remote places is not an easy task, but one that is required in order for one of my images to be made.

 after a long, handcrafted process, a print is born

-The moment the shutter opens and the landscape is recorded on film is just the beginning of a long process I fully control that will eventually create a print.
+The moment the shutter opens and the landscape is recorded on film is just the beginning.
+What follows is a long process I fully control that will eventually create a print.

 developing and scanning